Join us as in this week’s content creator roundup as we check out the best Hearthstone streamers around the world!

 View SilverName’s Twitch channel here.

 Whether you have an experienced hand at Hearthstone or you’re a new player looking to learn the game, watching pro streamers can give you an edge.
-We hope you’ve enjoyed our list of the eight best Hearthstone streamers in 2021 and that it gives you the tools you need to bring your opponent’s HP to zero!
+We hope you’ve enjoyed our list of the eight best Hearthstone streamers and that it gives you the tools you need to bring your opponent’s HP to zero!